For Broad Marketing Outreach, A Mobile Website is the Place to Start

 As long as mobile remains a relatively new frontier, the “app vs web” question will remain a very real consideration for organizations seeking to establish a mobile presence.
 If your mobile goals are primarily marketing-driven, or if your aim is to deliver content and establish a broad mobile presence that can be easily shared between users and found on search engines, then the a mobile website is the logical choice.
 On the other hand, if your goal is interactive engagement with users, or to provide an application that needs to work more like a computer program than a website, then an app is probably going to be required.

-Please feel free to contact us if you'd like input on whether an app or a mobile website might be the right fit for your organization's needs.
+Feel free to contact us for additional information, or to discuss whether an app or a mobile website might be the right fit for your organization's needs.

 "What you want to avoid at all costs is the needless and expensive exercise of building an app to do something basic that can be achieved with a mobile website."